HOW TO DERAIL YOUR COLLEGE SEARCH

-1) Send out bulk or mass emails or letters addressed, “Dear Coach,” or “Hi Coach.”
-This approach suggests that you can’t be
+1) Sending out bulk or mass emails or letters addressed, “Dear Coach,” or “Hi Coach.”
+This approach suggests that you

-bothered to look up a coach’s name or the school address and that you’re assuming that if you take a shotgun approach, a
+can’t be bothered to look up a coach’s name or the school address and that you’re assuming that if you take a shotgun

-Note: This isn’t to suggest you shouldn’t send letters to a lot of college coaches.
+Note: This isn’t to imply you shouldn’t send letters to a lot of college coaches.
 Just take the time to address each one individually,

 and make sure you get the name of the coach right!

-2) Look down their noses at (or snub) schools that aren’t Div.
+2) Looking down their noses at (or snub) schools that aren’t Div.
 I or whose names aren’t known to them.
-This tells a coach very
+This tells a coach

-3) Try to “negotiate” a deal for a scholarship based on your perception of your player’s worth.
+3) Trying to “negotiate” a deal for a scholarship based on your perception of your player’s worth.

-be worth to their particular team.
-They don’t generally “lowball” families, hoping to get a player at discount.
+to be worth to their particular team.
+They don’t “lowball” families, hoping to get a player at discount.
 This isn’t a flea market.
+It’s

-It’s always good to remember that if you don’t want that scholarship a coach is offering, someone else will be happy to take it off your
+always good to remember that if you don’t want that scholarship a coach is offering, someone else will be happy to take it off

 4) Disrespecting the recruiting process.
-By this, I mean ignoring emails, letters, or phone calls from coaches, acting
+By this, I mean ignoring emails or phone calls from coaches, acting disinterested in

-disinterested in their schools, not having accurate GPA’s and test scores at hand when coaches request them, not being up
+their schools, not having accurate GPA’s and test scores at hand when coaches request them, not being up front about

 All of the aforementioned ways of removing yourself from a coach’s prospect list have been around forever.
 They were common

-goofing around!”
-The bottom line is that I know of players who were denied entry into one college or another or who had coaches
+just goofing around!”
+The bottom line is that I know of players who were denied entry into one college or another or who had

-I can’t stress this often enough.
+I cannot stress this often enough.
 Think before you leap!
 (Or in this case, before you POST!)
-Try to limit your free expression to things
+Try to limit your free expression to